MrFish1604/Silice/learn-silice/classroom/soc_wave_player/README.md

   - Use `sh encode_music.sh <input_file.{mp3, wav}>; mv music.raw music_name.raw` to convert a music file to raw
 - They must be named as `music_name.{whateverYouWant}`
   - The part before the first dot will be used as the music name
+  - The name must be less than 26 characters long

 ### Images files
 - They must be in raw format
   - Use `python3 to_raw.py <input_file.{jpg, png, webp, ...}>` to convert an image file to raw